About Us | Board of Directors

 Chair

-Bruce Wallace is President and CEO of the Nuclear Innovation Institute in Saugeen Shores.
-Before that he lived and worked as a journalist across North America, Europe and Asia for over three decades, reporting from conflict zones and writing broadly on politics and economics, sports and the environment for Maclean’s, the Los Angeles Times and Reuters.
-More recently, he was a special advisor to the Ontario government for economic development, research, science and technology, and was the Chief Creative Officer NGen, Canada’s Advanced Manufacturing Supercluster.
-Bruce lives in Southampton.
+Bruce Wallace worked as a journalist, news executive, and strategic communications leader across North America, Europe and Asia for over three decades.
+As a journalist, he wrote broadly on politics and conflict, economics and the environment for Maclean’s, the Los Angeles Times and Reuters.
+More recently, he was President and CEO of the Nuclear Innovation Institute in Saugeen Shores and, before that, a special advisor to the Ontario government for economic development, research, science and technology.
+Bruce is now a consultant on energy and environment technologies.
+He lives in Southampton.

 Susan Ross